aj-stein/conmotion/docs/architecture.md

 A Transparency Service MUST support initialization and bootstrapping with pre-configured Registration Policy; Registration of a first Signed Statement without checks required by the Registration Policy for successive submissions; an authenticated out-of-band management interface [@scitt25].

-n addition to the baseline requirements from IETF SCITT Architecture and IETF SCITT Reference API specifications, a Transparency Service MUST implement an API endpoint `/registrations` for Relying Parties to consume the currently active Registration Policy.
-A Transparency Service MAY also provide historical Registration Policies for a Relying Party to consume for historical analysis of Signed Statements.

 ##### Submissions API

 ##### Entry API